-Following national guidelines, we are currently minimising footfall in the practice, and offering online advice, phone and video consultations where possible.
-We are maintaining a safe environment, with separate zones, regular cleaning schedule and spacial distancing in waiting room.
-Our full clinical team are working , and we are doing urgent blood tests and face to face appointments where needed.
-Please complete an econsult enquiry (you can do this 24/7 via our website) and we will respond within 2 working days (usually much sooner).
+Coronavirus is still prevalent; we are offering a mixture of online, telephone and face-to-face consultations.
+We are maintaining a safe environment, with separate zones, regular cleaning schedule and spatial distancing in waiting room.
+Our full clinical team are working , and we are doing blood tests and face to face appointments where needed.
+Please complete an econsult enquiry (8am-8pm , seven days a week) and we will respond within 2 working days (usually much sooner).
 Econsults should NOT be used for clinical emergencies.
 Our telephone lines are open 8:30 – 6:30 Monday-Friday.

 Please note: Our phone lines are NOT answered between 1-2pm.

 During this time PLEASE RING 0300 033 5000 for Urgent medical emergencies that cannot wait until we are next open.

 Tower Hamlets GP practices collectively offer appointments outside core hours (evenings and weekends); these are known as "hub" appointments , and can be booked through the practice or through 111

 Please contact 111 for non-emergency, and 999 for emergency problems.

 We have been seeing patients face to face where needed throughout the pandemic.
 This is a through a “digital first” service.
 Please consult with us online (via our website or econsult )or by phone if you cannot.
 Phone lines are busy, so we prefer to reserve these for urgent problems , elderly and vulnerable patients. … Read More